pedrovgp/mtg-nltk/README.md

 Files 04a and 04b outline a few other ideas (not yet implemented).

+You can also read more about the NLP processing [here](https://magictganalysis.wixsite.com/home/post/down-the-rabbit-hole).
+This page algo contains a dashboard for exploring some of the generated datasets applied to a few decks.

 ### Some to do's, for interested people (including myself)

 1. Find and gather data on decks stats (victories, etc.).